tuva-health/docs/docs/risk-adjustment/cms-hccs.md

 ### Monthly Membership Detail Report (MMR)

 The MMRs contain member eligibility, risk scores, and prospective payments the MAO receives for each member in the upcoming month.
 They also contain retroactive adjustments to prior months’ records.
 This file contains the data for both Part C and Part D members.
+The key pieces of data to get from the MMR are:

+* **Eligibility**: Understanding eligibility is a pre-requisite for modeling risk adjustment.
+The MMR has very detailed information regarding eligibility, including retrospective enrollments and disenrollment data.
+Just because a member exists in the MMR file, does not mean that they are eligible and should be included in risk adjustment.
+* **Segment / Risk Model**: Depending on the risk adjustment model being used (most commonly v24 and v28), different co-efficients are used for the member based on if they are newly enrolled, are dual status, and their [medicare status code](https://resdac.org/cms-data/variables/medicare-status-code-january).
+This information needs to be gathered from the MMR to calculate risk adjustment
+* **Risk Scores**: The MMR will also disclose risk scores for a patient but only for certain time periods (start of the year, mid-year, and final).
+This can be used to understand funded premium, or validate calculated risk scores.

 ### Model Output Report (MOR)